In-depth Guides

 In order for the dependencies within a @defer block to be deferred, they need to meet two conditions:

 2. They cannot be referenced outside of @defer blocks within the same file.
-If they are referenced outside of the @defer block or referenced within ViewChild queries, the dependencies will be eagerly loaded.
+If they are referenced outside the @defer block or referenced within ViewChild queries, the dependencies will be eagerly loaded.

 The transitive dependencies of the components, directives and pipes used in the @defer block do not strictly need to be standalone; transitive dependencies can still be declared in an NgModule and participate in deferred loading.